FahadEbrahim/SCPD_FSE/README.md

 ### [wandb](https://wandb.ai)
 In case of using wandb for experiment tracking setting report to wandb:
-The Python file requires the API key to be available in a file called `wandb_api.key` to be available in the root directory.
+The Python file requires the API key to be available in the [`wandb_api.key`](wandb_api.key) file to be available in the root directory.

 ### Acknowledgement
 This repository used codes and intuitions presented in the following repositories: